 - have to complete the disclosure form and pay HMRC what you owe for the 5 years prior to this

-If you’ve deliberately paid too little tax you will have to pay HMRC what you owe for a maximum of 20 years.
+If you’ve deliberately paid too little tax you’ll have to pay HMRC what you owe for a maximum of 20 years.

 Other income liabilities to include

-You must include all income and gains in your disclosure where you have paid too little tax.
+You must include all income and gains in your disclosure where you’ve paid too little tax.
 This could include: